CorradoLanera/gpteasyr/README.md

   context = "You are analyzing the comments of the students of the last course."
 )
 sys_prompt
-#>   You are the assistant of a university professor.
-#>   You are analyzing the comments of the students of the last course.
+#> [1] "You are the assistant of a university professor.\nYou are analyzing the comments of the students of the last course."

 usr_prompt <- compose_usr_prompt(
   task = "Your task is to extract information from a text provided.",